omeh-a/tor-scripts/README.md

 This program listens to UDP or TDP given a port, simply echoing back packets it receives.

 UDP will simply bounce back everything, while TCP will wait on a client to close the connection before accepting a new client.
+This entire folder is structured to be a buildroot external tree target.

+## rootfs_overlay
+Filesystem overlay which is copied over the generated one by buildroot.
+Contains:

+### usr
+* ipbench - for benchmarking ip performance

+### etc
+* init scripts